pdzaffina/devops_learning_path/dev_ops_handbook.md

     * Cloud config files
     * **_Use of version control by operations is the highest predictor of both IT performance and organizational performance_** pg 117
   * **_Make infrastructure easier to rebuild than to repair_** pg.
 118
-■ Pets vs. Cattle pg 118 - Bill Baker (Microsoft) quote ■ Make changes to one config, then automatically deploy everywhere via Puppet or Ansible, etc.
+    * Pets vs. Cattle pg 118 - Bill Baker (Microsoft) quote
+    * Make changes to one config, then automatically deploy everywhere via Puppet or Ansible, etc.
-■ Immutable infrastructure
+    * Immutable infrastructure
-○ Modify our definition of “done” to include running in production-like environments ● CH 10 - Enable fast and reliable automated testing
+  * Modify our definition of “done” to include running in production-like environments
+* CH 10 - Enable fast and reliable automated testing
-○ Imposter syndrome pg.
+  * Imposter syndrome pg.
 124
-○ Fix-it days - improvement blitzes pg 125
+  * Fix-it days - improvement blitzes pg 125
-○ Containers pg.
+  * Containers pg.
 128
-○ Test pyramid pg.
+  * Test pyramid pg.
 133
-○ Test Driven Development pg.
+  * Test Driven Development pg.
 134
-● CH 11 - Enable and practice continuous integration
+* CH 11 - Enable and practice continuous integration
-○ Version control branches pg.
+  * Version control branches pg.
 143
-○ Trunk-based development pg.
+  * Trunk-based development pg.
 145
-■ Optimize for indiv productivity
+    * Optimize for indiv productivity
-■ Optimize for team productivity○
+    * Optimize for team productivity
-BLUF don’t use feature branching pg.
-147 AKA small code batch sizes ● CH 12 - Automate and enable low-risk releases
+  * BLUF don’t use feature branching (pg.
+147) AKA small code batch sizes
+* CH 12 - Automate and enable low-risk releases
-○ Fully document the steps in the deployment process with an eye towards automating as many as possible.
+  * Fully document the steps in the deployment process with an eye towards automating as many as possible.
 Pg.
 155
-○ Mean Time To Repair (MTTR) pg.
+  * Mean Time To Repair (MTTR) pg.
 158
-○ Decouple deployments from releases pg.
+  * Decouple deployments from releases pg.
 164
-○ Environment-based release patterns pg.
+  * Environment-based release patterns pg.
 165
-■ Blue-green deployment pattern pg.
+    * Blue-green deployment pattern pg.
 166
-■ Database changes pg.
+    * Database changes pg.
 167
-○ Application-based release patterns pg.
+  * Application-based release patterns pg.
 165
-■ Dark launches
+    * Dark launches
-● CH 13 - Architect for low-risk releases
+* CH 13 - Architect for low-risk releases
-○ Architect for low-risk releases
+  * Architect for low-risk releases
-■ Strangler application pattern pg.
+    * Strangler application pattern pg.
 180
-■ Martin FowlerPart IV
+    * Martin Fowler
+---
+### Part IV
-● CH 14 - Create telemetry to enable seeing and solving problems ○ Create telemetry to enable seeing and solving problems ○ Create within our applications and environments
+* CH 14 - Create telemetry to enable seeing and solving problems
+  * Create telemetry to enable seeing and solving problems
+  * Create within our applications and environments
-■ Ganglia, Graphite
+    * Ganglia, Graphite
-○ Mean Time To Repair (MTTR) in minutes not days
+  * Mean Time To Repair (MTTR) in minutes not days
-■ Graph on pg.
+    * Graph on pg.
 197
-○ Art of Monitoring by James Turnball
+  * Art of Monitoring by James Turnball
-○ Example tools footnote pg.
+  * Example tools footnote pg.
 199
-○ Get logs, transform them into metrics using the event router ○ “Monitoring is so important that our monitoring systems need to be more available and scalable than the systems being monitored.” - Adrian Cockcroft ○ logging of critical features
+  * Get logs, transform them into metrics using the event router
+  * “Monitoring is so important that our monitoring systems need to be more available and scalable than the systems being monitored.” - Adrian Cockcroft
+  * logging of critical features
-○ INFO – wrong login for FPY
+  * INFO – wrong login for FPY
-○ WARN – DB not writing or taking too long to connect ○ WARN – Internet connectivity
+  * WARN – DB not writing or taking too long to connect
+  * WARN – Internet connectivity
-○ inability to create institutional knowledge
+  * inability to create institutional knowledge
-○ 80% of all outages are caused by change and 80% of MTTR is spent trying to determine what changed
+  * 80% of all outages are caused by change and 80% of MTTR is spent trying to determine what changed
-○ questions on pg.
+  * questions on pg.
 204
-○ Enable creation of Production metrics as part of daily work ○ StatsD from Etsy
+  * Enable creation of Production metrics as part of daily work
+  * StatsD from Etsy
-○ Create self-service access to telemetry and ​ information radiators ○ IDEA ​ – create a 320F new product launch dashboard ○ When metrics aren’t actionable, they are likely vanity metrics that provide little useful information
+  * Create self-service access to telemetry and ​ information radiators
+  * **_IDEA_** – create a 320F new product launch dashboard
+  * When metrics aren’t actionable, they are likely vanity metrics that provide little useful information
-○ infrastructure metrics
+  * infrastructure metrics
-○ cost of delayed features
+  * cost of delayed features
-○ instead of measuring downtime, measure real business consequences of downtime.
+  * instead of measuring downtime, measure real business consequences of downtime.
 How much revenue should we have attained but didn’t.
-●
-CH 15 - Analyze telemetry to better anticipate problems and achieve goals ○ Analyze telemetry to better anticipate problems and achieve goals ○ outlier detection
+* CH 15 - Analyze telemetry to better anticipate problems and achieve goals ○ Analyze telemetry to better anticipate problems and achieve goals ○ outlier detection
 ■ Normally distributed data